filip-szczepankiewicz/fwf_seq_resources/README.md

 <br/><br/>

 #### Multidimensional analysis framework \[[GitHub](https://github.com/markus-nilsson/md-dmri)\] \[[Citation](https://www.researchgate.net/profile/Filip_Szczepankiewicz/publication/325595277_An_open-source_framework_for_analysis_of_multidimensional_diffusion_MRI_data_implemented_in_MATLAB/links/5b179cedaca272d24cc43a0e/An-open-source-framework-for-analysis-of-multidimensional-diffusion-MRI-data-implemented-in-MATLAB.pdf)\]
-Multidimensional diffusion MRI (MD-dMRI) framework is a family of conceptually related methods relying on advanced gradient modulation schemes and data processing approaches to simultaneously quantify several microstructural and dynamical properties of tissue by separating their effects on the detected MRI signal into multiple acquisition and analysis dimensions.
+Multidimensional diffusion MRI (MD-dMRI) framework is an open source MATLAB repository that facilitates analysis of data acquired with tensor-valued diffusion encoding and its correlation with relaxation weighting.
 [_M.
 Nilsson, F. Szczepankiewicz, B. Lampinen, A. Ahlgren, J. de Almeida Martins, S. Lasic, C-F. Westin, D. Topgaard.
 An open-source framework for analysis of multidimensional diffusion MRI data implemented in MATLAB.
 Proc.
 Intl.
 Soc.
 Mag.
 Reson.
 Med.
 26 (2018), Paris, France._](https://www.researchgate.net/profile/Filip_Szczepankiewicz/publication/325595277_An_open-source_framework_for_analysis_of_multidimensional_diffusion_MRI_data_implemented_in_MATLAB/links/5b179cedaca272d24cc43a0e/An-open-source-framework-for-analysis-of-multidimensional-diffusion-MRI-data-implemented-in-MATLAB.pdf)
 <br/><br/>

 #### Peripheral nerve stimulation prediction \[[GitHub](https://github.com/filip-szczepankiewicz/safe_pns_prediction)\] \[[Citation](https://doi.org/10.1002/mrm.27828)\]
-This framework contains a MATLAB implementation of the [SAFE model by Hebrank and Gebhardt](https://cds.ismrm.org/ismrm-2000/PDF7/2007.PDF) which can be used predict PNS in Siemens MRI systems based on any given gradient waveform and hardware configuration.
+This open source framework contains a MATLAB implementation of the [SAFE model by Hebrank and Gebhardt](https://cds.ismrm.org/ismrm-2000/PDF7/2007.PDF) which can be used predict PNS in Siemens MRI systems based on any given gradient waveform and hardware configuration.
 [_Szczepankiewicz F, Westin, C-F, Nilsson M. Maxwell-compensated design of asymmetric gradient waveforms for tensor-valued diffusion encoding.
 Magn Reson Med.
 2019;00:1–14. https://doi.org/10.1002/mrm.27828_](https://doi.org/10.1002/mrm.27828)
 <br/><br/>

-#### Free waveform sequence header extraction \[[GitHub](https://github.com/filip-szczepankiewicz/fwf_header_tools)\] \[[Citation](https://doi.org/10.1016/j.dib.2019.104208)\]
+#### Free waveform (FWF) sequence header extraction \[[GitHub](https://github.com/filip-szczepankiewicz/fwf_header_tools)\] \[[Citation](https://doi.org/10.1016/j.dib.2019.104208)\]
 The free waveform header tools are used to encode and decode information that is specific to the FWF sequence.
 The code provides an abstraction to ENCODE blocks of typed vectors in base64.
 This can be used to store floating point waveforms (and any other data type) in an efficient manner.
 The code also includes corresponding decoders with prototype implementation in PYTHON and MATLAB.
-A specific implementation exists for the FWF sequence (v1.12 and later) developed for Siemens MRI systems.
+A specific implementation exists for the FWF sequence (v1.12 and later) developed by FSz for Siemens MRI systems.
 [_F Szczepankiewicz, S Hoge, C-F Westin.
 Linear, planar and spherical tensor-valued diffusion MRI data by free waveform encoding in healthy brain, water, oil and liquid crystals.
 Data in Brief (2019), DOI: https://doi.org/10.1016/j.dib.2019.104208_](https://doi.org/10.1016/j.dib.2019.104208)
 <br/><br/>